-If you’re charged with an AUO3 (Aggravated Unlicensed Operation in the Third Degree), the most common charge for driving with a suspended license, you will need to appear in court at the specified date and time on your citation.
+If you’re charged with an AUO3 (Aggravated Unlicensed Operation in the Third Degree), the most common charge for driving with a suspended license, you will need to appear in court at the specified date and time on your citation or desk appearance ticket.

 Self-representation is risky.
+Judges also routinely reject defendants who want to represent themselves.
 Many drivers find themselves in an impossible situation with two unfavorable options.
 It’s not uncommon for the prosecutor to say that he cannot agree to a lower charge, so the driver is left with the option of: a) pleading guilty to the AUO charge, or b) going to trial and likely be convicted.
 Prosecutors are not likely to admit that an AUO charge is baseless, unless a compelling argument to the contrary is made by an experienced lawyer.